Soonad/docs.formality-lang.org/docs/source/runtime/Formality-Net.md

 # Formality Net

 Formality terms are compiled to a memory-efficient interaction net system.
-Interaction nets are just graphs where nodes have labelled ports, one being the main one, plus a list of "rewrite rules" that are activated whenever two nodes are connected by their main ports.
+Interaction nets are just graphs where nodes have labeled ports, one being the main one, plus a list of "rewrite rules" that are activated whenever two nodes are connected by their main ports.
 Our system includes 6 types of nodes, ERA, CON, OP1, OP2, ITE, NUM.

 ![](images/fm-net-node-types.png)